KazakovDenis/KazakovDenis.github.io/content/projects.en.md

 `FastAPI` `Ormar` `Asyncio`
 ***

+### Aiofutures

+This library is to replace ThreadPoolExecutor with asynchronous one and published in [PyPI](https://pypi.org/project/aiofutures/).

+In one of my projects, I faced limitations of the well-known GIL due to extensive HTTP interactions in the application.
+Timeouts for HTTP requests were not working correctly due to a large number of OS threads and context switching.
+I took a decision to move all HTTP interactions to a separate thread that would execute requests asynchronously.
+The number of threads in the application was reduced from 24-25 to 10, timeouts started working correctly, and resource consumption was significantly reduced.
+This also laid the foundation for rewriting the application in an asynchronous style.

+`Python` `asyncio`
+***

-### Sitemap generation library
+### Dynamic-sitemap

-The library is published at [PyPI](https://pypi.org/project/dynamic-sitemap/), and the documentation is hosted at [readthedocs](https://dynamic-sitemap.readthedocs.io/en/latest/#installation).
+This sitemap generation library is published in [PyPI](https://pypi.org/project/dynamic-sitemap/), and the documentation is hosted at [readthedocs](https://dynamic-sitemap.readthedocs.io/en/latest/).

 Initially, I only needed to add a sitemap to my [Flask blog project](#блог-на-flask).
 However, after I did not find a more or less attractive alternative, I decided to write my library, and at the same time learn how to publish it